digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 5. **Review Changes**
     Once merged, use [endpoint_dataset_issue_type_summary table](https://datasette.planning.data.gov.uk/performance/endpoint_dataset_issue_type_summary?_sort=rowid&issue_type__exact=unknown+entity) and check if the previous unknown entity issues are resolved.

-    Note in the sheet if you are not able to assign entities for any LPA.
+    Make a note in the ticket if you are not able to assign entities for any LPA.

 Success criteria:
 Ideally, the number of unknown entity errors should be zero after completing the above steps.